405th-Infantry-Division/Mantle/mantle.md

 ## Costuming Members
 **Type D - Deployed Membership:** is limited membership open to persons 18 years or older who own a completed Halo-based costume that meets the requirements of the organization.

-**Tier 1 - Apprentice Costumer:** is limited membership open to persons who own a costume that meets the first level with regard to the standards of accuracy, completeness, and quality of construction as required by the 405th.
-**Tier 2 – Hero Costumer:** is limited membership open to persons who own a costume that meets the second level with regard to the standards of accuracy, completeness, and quality of construction as required by the 405th.
-**Tier 3 - Legend Costumer:** is limited membership open to persons who own a costume that meets the third level with regard the standards of accuracy, completeness, and quality of construction as required by the 405th.

 A Deployed Member is defined as a member in good standing who meets the following requirements:
 + Meets all 405th Deployed Membership Requirements (i.e. ownership of an approved costume, is over 18 years of age, etc).
 + Has submitted and had approved a Deployed Membership application.